syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 Create a new Android application in Xamarin Studio or Visual Studio for Xamarin.Android.

-## Adding SfDataGrid in Xamarin.Android
+## Adding the data grid in Xamarin.Android

 1. Add the required assembly references to the project as discussed in the [Assembly deployment](#assembly-deployment) section.

-2. Import SfDataGrid control namespace Syncfusion.SfDataGrid.
+2. Import the data grid control namespace Syncfusion.SfDataGrid.

-3. Create an instance of SfDataGrid control and add as a child to the view hosted in the Activity.
+3. Create an instance of the data grid control and add it as a child to the view hosted in the activity.

 {% highlight c# %}
 using Syncfusion.SfDataGrid;